zachflower/rock-paper-scissors/go/README.md

 ## Installation

-If you need help getting PHP installed, head on over to [https://golang.org/](https://golang.org/).
+If you need help getting Go installed, head on over to [https://golang.org/](https://golang.org/).

 ## Compilation